ASchneidman/odml_labs/lab4/lab4-baselines.md

 3. How will you be evaluating your baselines?

+We are evaluating our baselines using the diarization error rate.
+This is a measure of how w

 4. Implement and run the baselines.
 Document any challenges you run into here, and how you solve them or plan to solve them.

 5. If you finish running and evaluating your baselines, did the results align with your hypotheses?
 Are there any changes or focusing that you can do for your project based on insights from these results?

 3: Extra